bershin/Bible/Framework/TypeScript/Readme.md

 - Start the lite server `npm start`
 - Open browser in the given port.

-### How do you start using other Typescript project
+### How do you start using other Typescript project from "github"
 - Usually projects remove "node_modules" before uploading in github.
 - Run `npm install` to install all package from "package.json" file
 - Use `npm start` to start the server